 Supply chain management is undergoing rapid digital transformation.
 The old, manual processes which hold companies back are making way for technologies like cloud computing and advanced analytics.
 With so much opportunity, however, it can be difficult to prioritise.

-To help get the most out of current supply chain innovation and maximise profits in 2019, here are three areas of supply chain technology which will can have the most impact on your operations in 2019.
+To help get the most out of current supply chain innovation and maximise profits in 2019, here are three areas of supply chain technology that will have the most impact on your operations in 2019.

 1. Maximise the value of your data using advanced analytics